- Many payers and practices use the broad term telehealth to describe services that are not done face-to-face with a patient

 CMS began paying for services that used communication technology, but didn’t meet the criteria of telehealth.
 The patient wasn’t required to be in an underserved area and there was no requirement for real-time audio and visual communication.
 These included the brief virtual check-in HCPCS codes G2010 and G2012, and on-line digital E/M, 99421—99423.
 These are not on the telehealth list, are not considered to be telehealth services and do not require modifier 95.
 The don’t meet the definition of modifier 95, in the first paragraph of this article.

-April 30, CMS updates the telehealth list again
+April 30, CMS updates the telehealth list again, and again in August of 2020

 The old CMS telehealth list had two columns: code and description.